THE BLUE PLAQUE ROUTE

 That Nassington still boasts a thriving school is something of an achievement.
 The earliest education in the village began in 1810 with a Sunday school run by the church.
 Miss Sarah Males of Nassington House, a devoted churchwoman, supported it in her lifetime and left money in her will in 1819 to aid its work.
 By 1862 more room was needed and a barn was thus converted into a school room along the Woodnewton Road.
 This elementary school was run by church officials and managers, funding coming from their coffers, donations and a fee charged to parents.
 Education for all became compulsory in 1870 and an Inspector’s Report from 1893 mentions the need for more accommodation.
 The current school was subsequently completed by 1895.
 Children needed to live within walking distance.

-• A thread through the generations: members of many village families continue to begin their education here and have experienced various changes to both the curriculum and the way the school is run
+A thread through the generations: - members of many village families have begun their education here and witnessed various changes to both the curriculum and the way the school is run

-Finally phased out between 1971 - 76, those not regarded as ‘dull’ were able to sit the 11+ examination.
-Girls could then study further at either the County Grammar School in Peterborough or Stamford High School for Girls and the boys went to Laxton Grammar School.
+Finally phased out between 1971-76, those not regarded as ‘dull’ could sit the 11+ exam.
+If they passed, girls could study further at either the County Grammar School in Peterborough or Stamford Girls and the boys at Laxton Grammar School in Oundle.
 In those halcyon days they travelled there by train.

 Curriculums too have changed through the decades and have moved on since the traditional teaching of Reading, Writing and Arithmetic.
-The school day originally began with assembly in the Hall, consisting of a hymn, a scripture reading and prayer and notices for the day.
+The school day originally began with assembly in the Hall consisting of a hymn, a scripture reading and prayer and notices for the day.
 Lessons were sometimes divided along gender lines.
-A final needlework task for older girls was making a man’s shirt for example, including the stitching of the buttonholes.
-Boys meanwhile did gardening and their produce was sold.
-It was important to be careful and not damage anything as you dug up your spuds for fear of rendering them unsellable.
+A final needlework task for girls was making a man’s shirt for example and the boys meanwhile did gardening, their produce being sold.
 Other than that you might have a day full of Arithmetic, Geography, Dictation or Poetry, Scripture or Spelling.
 Learning by rote was common.
-Factual knowledge and the accuracy of your ‘copying out’ were highly prized.
+Factual knowledge and neat ‘copying out’ were also highly prized.

 Those were the days...